CHAPTER ONE

 The Manners of the Christians

-1 For Christians are not distinguished from the rest of mankind either in locality or in speech or in customs.
+1 For Christians are not distinguished from the rest of mankind either by country, or by speech, or by customs.

-2 For they dwell not somewhere in cities of their own, neither do they use some different language, nor practise an extraordinary kind of life.
+2 For they dwell not in cities of their own, neither do they use any strange language, nor practise an extraordinary manner of life.

-4 But while they dwell in cities of Greeks and barbarians as the lot of each is cast, and follow the native customs in dress and food and the other arrangements of life, yet the constitution of their own citizenship, which they set forth, is marvellous, and confessedly contradicts expectation.
+4 But while they dwell in cities of Greeks and barbarians, as the lot of each is cast, and follow the customs of the country in raiment and food and the other ordering of life, yet the constitution of their own citizenship, which they set forth, is marvellous, and confessedly surpasseth expectation.

 5 They dwell in their own countries, but only as sojourners;

-6 They bear their share in all things as citizens, and they endure all hardships as strangers.
+6 They bear their share in all things as citizens, and endure all hardships as strangers.

-7 Every foreign country is a fatherland to them, and every fatherland is foreign.
+7 Every foreign country is a fatherland unto them, and every fatherland is foreign.

-8 They marry like all other men and they beget children;
+8 They marry as all other men, and they beget children;

-9 But they do not cast away their offspring.
+9 But they cast not away their offspring.

-10 They have their meals in common, but not their wives.
+10 They have their table in common, but not their wives.

-9 They find themselves in the flesh, and yet they live not after the flesh.
+11 They are in the flesh, and yet they live not after the flesh.

-10 Their existence is on earth, but their citizenship is in heaven.
+12 Their conversation is on earth, but their citizenship is in heaven.

-12 They love all men, and they are persecuted by all.
+14 They love all men, and are persecuted by all.

-13 They are ignored, and yet they are condemned.
+15 They are unknown, and yet they are condemned.

-14 They are put to death, and yet they are endued with life.
+16 They are put to death, and yet they are made alive.

-15 They are in beggary, and yet they make many rich.
+17 They are poor, and yet they make many rich.

-16 They are in want of all things, and yet they abound in all things.
+18 They lack all things, and yet in all things they abound.

-17 They are dishonoured, and yet they are glorified in their dishonour.
+19 They are dishonoured, and yet in their dishonour they are glorified.

-18 They are evil spoken of, and yet they are vindicated.
+20 They are blasphemed, and they are justified.

-21 Doing good they are punished as evil-doers;
+23 Doing good, they are punished as evil-doers;

-23 War is waged against them as aliens by the Jews, and persecution is carried on against them by the Greeks, and yet those that hate them cannot tell the reason of their hostility.
+25 War is waged against them as strangers by the Jews, and they are persecuted by the Greeks; and yet they that hate them cannot tell the cause of their enmity.

 CHAPTER SIX